germal/OpenCVB/README.md

 reflects that but note that OpenCV is updated several times a year and the environmental variable may need to be updated.

-The last step before running OpenCVB is to download the proprietary binaries from Microsoft for their Kinect4Azure camera.
+The last step before building OpenCVB is to download the proprietary binaries from Microsoft for their Kinect4Azure camera.
 The “PrepareTree.bat” script built the open source portion of the camera support but this step will complete the installation of the Kinect4Azure camera: